Nafees10/navm/spec/binarybytecode.md

 Each instruction code is a `ushort`, so 2 bytes are used for 1 instruction code.

 ## Instruction Arguments
-An 8 byte (64 bit) unsigned integer stores the **number of arguments** (not bytes).
+An 8 byte (64 bit) unsigned integer stores the number of arguments.
 This is followed by the arguments.

-Each argument is stored as:
+Arguments are stored as:
-1 byte for NaInstArgType + rest of bytes for argument itself.
+1 byte for `NaInstArgType`, then 8 byte unsigned integer for number of bytes in argument, followed by the bytes for argument.

-if an argument is fixed length or not is determined by its type:

-* Boolean - fixed length, 1 byte
-* Char - fixed length, 1 byte
-* Integer - fixed length, 8 bytes (even when `ptrdiff_t.sizeof == 4`)
-* Double - fixed length, 8 bytes
-* String - variable length (8 bytes for length, followed by `char[]`)
-* Label - variable length (label name is stored as string)

 ## Labels
 An 8 byte (64 bit) unsigned integer stores the **number of labels** (not bytes).
 This is followed by the labels.